-20. FINANCIAL RISK MANAGEMENT FRAMEWORK
+14. FINANCIAL RISK MANAGEMENT FRAMEWORK

-The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
+The Company's principal financial ilabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
 The Company's principal financial assets include loans, trade and other receivables and cash and cash equivalents that derive directly from its operations.
-The Company also holds FVTOCI investments and enters into derivative transactions.

 The Company is exposed to market risk, credit risk and liquidity risk.
-The Company's senior management oversees the management of these risks.
-The Company's senior management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the company's policies and risk objectives.
-All derivative activities for risk management purposes are carried out by teams that have the appropriate skills, experience and supervision.
+The Company's management oversees the management of these risks.
+The Company's management provides assurance that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the company's policies and risk objectives.
+All derivative activities for risk management purposes are carried out by management that have the appropriate skills, experience and supervision.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below.